dinamohamed85/malika-tours/README.md

 # malika-tours-in-Bayern
-Simple web application about Malika Tours in Bayern ⛰️
+Simple web application about places and restaurants to visit in Munich.

+If you are living in Munich, here is your reference for interesting Outings 🎡 ⛱️ , Restaurants 🥘 , Shopping 🛍️ and more .
+Find nice places to visit with your family in Munich and cities around.

+Your guide to know good information about what is the activities that nice to explore.  ⛰️

 - Responsive Design.
 - Flexbox for Columns Layouts.
 - Navbar.
 - Sub Menu.
 - Animation.
 - External Icons from fontawesome.
+- Modules
+- Search Option.

 To run Demo : https://explorey.netlify.app/